hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `skip_leading_rows` (Optional) - The number of rows at the top of a CSV file that BigQuery will skip when reading the data.

+<a name="nested_bigtable_options"></a>The `bigtable_options` block supports:

+* `column_family` (Optional) - A list of column families to expose in the table schema along with their types.
+This list restricts the column families that can be referenced in queries and specifies their value types.
+You can use this list to do type conversions - see the 'type' field for more details.
+If you leave this list empty, all column families are present in the table schema and their values are read as BYTES.
+During a query only the column families referenced in that query are read from Bigtable.
+Structure is [documented below](#nested_column_family).
+* `ignore_unspecified_column_families` (Optional) - If field is true, then the column families that are not specified in columnFamilies list are not exposed in the table schema.
+Otherwise, they are read with BYTES type values.
+The default value is false.
+* `read_rowkey_as_string` (Optional) - If field is true, then the rowkey column families will be read and converted to string.
+Otherwise they are read with BYTES type values and users need to manually cast them with CAST if necessary.
+The default value is false.
+* `output_column_families_as_json` (Optional) - If field is true, then each column family will be read as a single JSON column.
+Otherwise they are read as a repeated cell structure containing timestamp/value tuples.
+The default value is false.

+<a name="nested_column_family"></a>The `column_family` block supports:

+* `column` (Optional) - A List of columns that should be exposed as individual fields as opposed to a list of (column name, value) pairs.
+All columns whose qualifier matches a qualifier in this list can be accessed as Other columns can be accessed as a list through column field.
+Structure is [documented below](#nested_column).
+* `family_id` (Optional) - Identifier of the column family.
+* `type` (Optional) - The type to convert the value in cells of this column family.
+The values are expected to be encoded using HBase Bytes.toBytes function when using the BINARY encoding value.
+Following BigQuery types are allowed (case-sensitive): "BYTES", "STRING", "INTEGER", "FLOAT", "BOOLEAN", "JSON".
+Default type is BYTES.
+This can be overridden for a specific column by listing that column in 'columns' and specifying a type for it.
+* `encoding` (Optional) - The encoding of the values when the type is not STRING.
+Acceptable encoding values are: TEXT - indicates values are alphanumeric text strings.
+BINARY - indicates values are encoded using HBase Bytes.toBytes family of functions.
+This can be overridden for a specific column by listing that column in 'columns' and specifying an encoding for it.
+* `only_read_latest` (Optional) - If this is set only the latest version of value are exposed for all columns in this column family.
+This can be overridden for a specific column by listing that column in 'columns' and specifying a different setting for that column.

+<a name="nested_column"></a>The `column` block supports:

+* `qualifier_encoded` (Optional) - Qualifier of the column.
+Columns in the parent column family that has this exact qualifier are exposed as . field.
+If the qualifier is valid UTF-8 string, it can be specified in the qualifierString field.
+Otherwise, a base-64 encoded value must be set to qualifierEncoded.
+The column field name is the same as the column qualifier.
+However, if the qualifier is not a valid BigQuery field identifier i.e. does not match [a-zA-Z][a-zA-Z0-9_]*, a valid identifier must be provided as fieldName.
+* `qualifier_string` (Optional) - Qualifier string.
+* `field_name` (Optional) - If the qualifier is not a valid BigQuery field identifier i.e. does not match [a-zA-Z][a-zA-Z0-9_]*, a valid identifier must be provided as the column field name and is used as field name in queries.
+* `type` (Optional) - The type to convert the value in cells of this column.
+The values are expected to be encoded using HBase Bytes.toBytes function when using the BINARY encoding value.
+Following BigQuery types are allowed (case-sensitive): "BYTES", "STRING", "INTEGER", "FLOAT", "BOOLEAN", "JSON", Default type is "BYTES". 'type' can also be set at the column family level.
+However, the setting at this level takes precedence if 'type' is set at both levels.
+* `encoding` (Optional) - The encoding of the values when the type is not STRING.
+Acceptable encoding values are: TEXT - indicates values are alphanumeric text strings.
+BINARY - indicates values are encoded using HBase Bytes.toBytes family of functions. 'encoding' can also be set at the column family level.
+However, the setting at this level takes precedence if 'encoding' is set at both levels.
+* `only_read_latest` (Optional) - If this is set, only the latest version of value in this column are exposed. 'onlyReadLatest' can also be set at the column family level.
+However, the setting at this level takes precedence if 'onlyReadLatest' is set at both levels.

 <a name="nested_json_options"></a>The `json_options` block supports: